 The objective of this Fund is to provide long-term growth of capital through investment in equity and some debt securities.
 Investments are primarily in dividend paying equity and fixed income securities of Canadian issuers.

-MIDDLEFIELD GLOBAL SUSTAINABLE ENERGY CLASS (formerly Middlefield Global Energy Class)
+MIDDLEFIELD GLOBAL SUSTAINABLE ENERGY CLASS

 This Fund seeks to maximize long-term total return by investing in a portfolio of issuers that operate in or have exposure to the sustainable energy sector.